peptide garden

 FDA status

 Ipamorelin is not FDA-approved for any indication.
-Its regulatory history is a winding path:
+Its regulatory history is a winding path, and it is very commonly reported wrong — including, until this update, on this page:

-- September 2023: FDA placed ipamorelin on the Category 2 list (substances presenting significant safety risks for compounding), effectively banning compounding pharmacies from using it.[11]
+• September 29, 2023: FDA placed ipamorelin acetate on the Category 2 list — bulk substances that may present significant safety risks when used in compounding.[11]

-- October 2024: The Pharmacy Compounding Advisory Committee (PCAC) reviewed ipamorelin for potential inclusion on the 503A bulks list (which would formalize compounding access).
-PCAC voted against recommending inclusion.
+• 2024: The Pharmacy Compounding Advisory Committee (PCAC) voted against recommending ipamorelin for the 503A bulks list.

 WADA / USADA status